folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

                 -->
             </kubernetes>
 ```
--When a single Okapi pod has been initialized, edit and set Okapi's Workload environment variable for InitDB to false, and it will respin up for future pod scalability with data persistence.<br/>
+-After a single Okapi pod has been initialized, edit and set Okapi's Workload environment variable for InitDB to false, and it will respin up for future pod scalability with data persistence.<br/>
 -After initially spinning up one Okapi pod, then doing the InitDB variable switch above, execute the deployment K8s Jobs to deploy the Folio tenants and modules.<br/>
 -Scale out Okapi's pods for clustering after finishing your tenant setup, they will each get and manage the shared data of your Folio deployment.<br/>
--*ClusterIP* port mapping for Okapi port 9130, and the Hazelcast ports (5701 - 5704, 54327).
-Also add a *NodePort* portmap for 9130 when exposing Okapi via a Load Balancing/Ingress entry.<br/>
+-Use *ClusterIP* port mapping for Okapi port 9130, and the Hazelcast ports (5701 - 5704, 54327).
+Also add a *NodePort* port map for 9130 when exposing Okapi via a Load Balancing/Ingress entry.<br/>

 #### Configuration and observations for containerized Okapi:

--Built using Tamu's Dockerfile vs the Folioorg Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables, ability to pass hazelcast config, ability to initialize the database or not).<br/>
+-Built using Tamu's Dockerfile vs the Folioorg Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables easily allow ability to pass hazelcast config, and to initialize the database or not on startup).<br/>
--At minimum ran as a single cluster of 3 containers per Folio instance, at an odd number of members so a quorum is established (3, 5, 7, etc).
+-For minimal HA we run as a single cluster of 3 containers per Folio instance, at an odd number of members so a quorum is established (3, 5, 7, etc).
 You can run as a single node cluster, but you lose the benefits of multiple Okapis providing redundancy and the overhead that allows you for handling multiple, simultaneous and large requests<br/>
 -The Okapi cluster is spawned from a single Workload as a K8s statefulset deployment, then scaled out.
 This is done to allow Okapi nodes to have consistent names, to handle upgrading members on-the-fly, and to facilitate scaling up and down with more consistency and stability.<br/>
--As stated above, we define in the hazelcast.xml config file a unique group name, namespace the service-name of the deployment in K8s.<br/>
+-As stated above, we define in the hazelcast.xml config file a unique group name, namespace, and the service name of the deployment in K8s.<br/>
 -Hazelcast overhead seems low.
 Members and their config are stored in a memory map in each Okapi node from my understanding.<br/>
 -I have seen performance drawbacks with large numbers of Okapi.
 This appears to stem from the Timers function.<br/>
 -In K8s networking, the Okapi pods are round-robin load-balanced so not a single member gets overwhelmed.
 This does have a benefit in our testing: Loading data through the APIs doesn’t overload any single K8s node where an Okapi pod instance may be running.
 This also means that other tenants, where heavy requests may be taking place, do not see as much of a performance impact of the system when multiple tenants are being accessed and used within the same instance of Folio.<br/>
--It has been our experience that running a separate database for Okapi, and not lumping it in with the Folio modules database, improves performance for us.<br/>
+-It has been our experience that running a separate *okapi* database host for Okapi, and not combining it with the Folio *okapi_modules* database improves performance for us.<br/>

 #### Okapi Workload environment variables:

 OKAPI_URL = http://okapi:9130<br/>
 OKAPI_STORAGE = postgres<br/>
 OKAPI_PORT = 9130<br/>
-OKAPI_NODENAME = okapi1<br/>
 OKAPI_LOGLEVEL = INFO<br/>
 OKAPI_HOST = okapi<br/>
 OKAPI_COMMAND = cluster<br/>